beverly-m/Data-Analytics-Projects/2_Job_Analysis/README.md

 #### Top Skills Conclusion

-Data professionals should invest in building knowledge on SQL and Python as they are highly used in the industry.
+> 💡Data professionals should invest in building knowledge on SQL and Python as they are highly used in the industry.
 They may also learn skills in big data analytics and cloud technologies to gain a competitive edge.

 ## 4. What is the median salary for the top 10 skills?